MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/analytics/run-document-routing-agent-as-windows-service.md

 The Document Routing Agent is now running as a Windows service.

-## Troubleshoot
+## Troubleshooting
 #### 1. Verify the network printer connection
--   Check to make sure the active account has sufficient access rights with the **Network Printer**
+-   Check to make sure the active account has sufficient access rights with the **Network Printer**.
--   Verify that the user account is able to print successfully on the network device using Notepad or other local application
+-   Verify that the user account is able to print successfully on the network device using Notepad or another local application.

-#### 2. Dynamics 365 Security Roles
+#### 2. Verify security roles
--   To access the application links to install the Document Routing Agent, the user must be part of the **Document routing client security role**
+-   To access the application links to install the Document Routing Agent, the user must be part of the **Document routing client security role**.

 #### 3. Review the service account's access rights
--   Ensure that the **DocumentRoutingService** service is running as a domain account that has access to the network devices
+-   Ensure that the **DocumentRoutingService** service is running as a domain account that has access to the network devices.

 #### 4. Refresh Azure Service Token
--   Azure authentication tokens must be **refreshed every 90 days** while the Document Routing Agent is running as a Windows Service
+-   Azure authentication tokens must be **refreshed every 90 days** while the Document Routing Agent is running as a Windows Service.
--   Open the client and use the menu item commands to **Sign Out** and then **Sign In** to refresh the service token
+-   Open the client and use the menu item commands to **Sign Out** and then **Sign In** to refresh the service token..

-#### 5. Disable shared printers for Remote Access
+#### 5. Disable shared printers for remote access
--   When connecting to the host machine using Remote Desktop, ensure that you uncheck the **Printers** option in the Local devices and resources section on the Local Resources tab
+-   When connecting to the host machine using Remote Desktop, ensure that you uncheck the **Printers** option in the Local devices and resources section on the Local Resources tab.

 #### 6. Check the Event logs
--   Open the system Event Viewer on the host machine
+-   Open the system Event Viewer on the host machine .
 -   Review logs under:  **Application and Services Logs > Microsoft > Dynamics > AX-SSRSReportsShared**